 What is Sea Moss?

-Sea Moss has recently risen in popularity among health-conscious consumers, but its actually been in use for centuries and has a considerable amount of research supporting its benefits.
-This article will break everything down from it's history to how it can benefit your health and the planet's health.
+Irish Sea Moss has recently risen in popularity among health-conscious consumers, but its actually been in use for centuries and has a considerable amount of research supporting its benefits.
+This article will break everything down from its' history to how it can benefit your health and the planet's health.
 It is our hope that this guide gives you relevant information to feel comfortable incorporating Sea Moss into your daily routine.
 Let's dive right into it.

 Table of Contents

-What's Sea Moss?
+1. What's Sea Moss?

 Sea Moss is a popular name that has been assigned to several different types of seaweeds.
 Most of the "Sea Moss" you see on the market today are either Chondrus Crispus [1], Gracilaria [2], or Eucheuma Cottonii [3].